 Color options – It is available in black

-Batteries – 2 x AA batteries are required for the display
+Batteries – 2 x AA batteries are included for the display

 Teeter FreeStep Cross Trainer Overview